 ✓ Cost of Compliance – Vendors who have achieved FedRAMP or StateRAMP /GovRAMP authorization have invested significantly in security.
 Agencies should recognize that higher compliance standards may come with increased costs, but also provide stronger protections.

 ✓ Ongoing Security Responsibilities – Achieving compliance is only the first step.
-Election officials should partner with vendors committed to continuous monitoring, regular security updates, and proactive risk management.
+Election Officials should partner with vendors committed to continuous monitoring, regular security updates, and proactive risk management.